Get insider access

 Yes

-It has a decent battery performance.
+This speaker has a fair battery performance.
 It's advertised to last around 12 hours from a single four-hour charge.
-However, in practice, you'll get closer to seven hours of consistent playback, but on the upside, charging is even faster than advertised, at just under three hours to reach a full charge.
-That said, battery performance can vary depending on your usage, and your real-world experience may differ.
-There's also an 'Auto-Off Timer' power-saving feature you can enable and program to shut the speaker off automatically following 5, 20, 40, 60, or 180 minutes of inactivity.
+However, in practice, you'll get closer to seven hours of consistent playback.
+On the upside, charging is faster than advertised: it took us just under three hours to reach a full charge.
+That said, battery performance can vary depending on your usage, so your experience may differ.
+There's also an 'Auto-Off Timer' power-saving feature you can program to shut the speaker off automatically following 5, 20, 40, 60, or 180 minutes of inactivity.

 5.7